-2.4 Reporting and Verification of Information under PMR Scheme
+2.3 Reporting and Verification of Mechanisms

-The RIC believes that the service provider has to be monitored properly and targets have to be effectively enforced, in order for the performance indicators and targets set out in the PMR Framework to deliver the expected results.
-On this basis, the reporting and verifying mechanisms employed by the RIC encompass the following:
+The RIC believes that the service provider must be adequately monitored and performance targets must be effectively enforced for the performance indicators to deliver the expected results.
+Accordingly, the reporting and verifying mechanisms in the PMR Framework broadly encompass the following:

-- the service provider reports information quarterly/annually electronically using standardized templates developed by the RIC (all submissions by the service provider are interrogated by RIC staff); and - the RIC publishes an annual report of the service provider's performance.
+- the service provider reports information quarterly/annually electronically using standardized templates developed by the RIC.
+All submissions by the service provider are to be interrogated by the RIC; and - the RIC publishes an annual report of the service provider's performance.